Get A Quote

 Is There a Difference Between Indoor and Outdoor Electrical Outlets?

 The short answer?
 Absolutely.
-One significant difference between the two is that outdoor outlets must include ground-fault circuit interrupters.
+One significant difference is that outdoor outlets must include ground-fault circuit interrupters.

 GFCIs are a requirement in specific indoor spaces, such as bathrooms and kitchen countertops, where water is nearby, but they’re always necessary in outdoor outlets of 15 amps, 20 amps or 120 volts.
 Outdoor outlets also differ in a couple of other ways, including the following.